In South Australia mineral exploration licence holders have a statutory requirement to submit data and reports on their activities.

 - a single report covering all tenements included within joint reporting arrangements agreed to with the Minister (or delegate).

-An ECR Template has been developed to assist explorers to meet the requirements of MD012, and facilitate effective and timely assessment by the Mineral Resources Division.
+An ECR template has been developed to assist explorers to meet the requirements of TOR 012, and facilitate effective and timely assessment by the department.

 Mineral exploration reporting should conform to the national standard developed by the Chief Government Geologists' Committee (CGGC).
-This standard includes Australian requirements for the submission of digital.
+This standard includes Australian requirements for the submission of digital data.

 National standards to facilitate the creation of geochemical, drilling and other point located data in the required templates has been developed to assist with compliance with the reporting guidelines.